Emergency First Aid at Work +F (EFAW+F) (Blended Learning)

 - the need for recording incidents and actions

-- Assessing the situation and circumstances in order to act safely, promptly and effectively in an emergency
+- How to assess an emergency situation in order to act safely, promptly and effectively

-- Recognise & administer first aid to a casualty who is/has;
+- Recognising & administering first aid to a casualty who is/has;

 - small cuts, grazes and bruises